sinsunsan/sinsunsan.github.io/_posts/2016-12-28-typical-grammatical-fault-in-english.md

 ## Per aps > Per**haps**

 Strange word Perhaps?
 I wonder what is the origin.
+What is  a "haps"?.
 Here are the synonyms suggested by google translate.

-The 3 I use
+The 2 I use more :

 * perhaps
 * maybe > Peut-être

+The 1 I use sometimes :

 * probably > Probablement

-Others I do not use
+Others I do not use :

 * possibly
 * supposedly